 \subsection{Acknowledgements}

 We thank Andrew Lampinen, Angelos Filos, Shuze Liu, Anne Collins, Tomer Ullman, and the Computational Cognitive Neuroscience Lab at Harvard generally for helpful discussions on the topic.
-This work was supported by the Department of Defense MURI program under ARO grant W911NF-23-1-0277, a Polymath Award from Schmidt Sciences, a Philip Wrightson Award from the New Zealand Neurological Foundation, and by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.
+This work was supported by the Department of Defense Multidisciplinary University Research Initiative (MURI) program under Army Research Office (ARO) grant W911NF-23-1-0277, a Polymath Award from Schmidt Sciences, a Philip Wrightson Award from the New Zealand Neurological Foundation, and by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.